-When it comes to legacy planning, it’s all about the details.
+When it comes to legacy Estate Planning, it’s all about the details.

-Before deciding to make specific bequests or other gifts from your estate, consider these additional strategies discussed below.
+Before deciding to make specific bequests or other gifts from your estate, consider these additional estate planning strategies discussed below.

 Bequests of cash or property from your estate often are not the most tax efficient way to make charitable gift.
 That’s especially true when appreciated assets are involved.

 As I pointed out in our last issue of Retirement Watch Weekly, there are tax advantages to leaving appreciated assets to your heirs.